bradyemerson/plugin.video.pftv/README.md

 Only TV shows are supported at this point.
 Although I left a bunch of code from the Starz plugin (which this is based on), to add movie support at some point in the future.

 ### Updating Library on Kodi Startup
-I also wrote a service plugin which exports TV favorites on Kodi startup: https://github.com/bradyemerson/service.pftv.updater
+I also wrote a service plugin which exports TV favorites on Kodi startup so your library stays up to date: https://github.com/bradyemerson/service.pftv.updater

 ### Credits